Quantum complexity across thermal phase transition in the transverse field Ising chain with long-range couplings

 \section{Acknowledgments}

-The authors acknowledge valuable discussions with Alessio Lerose, Luca Tagliacozzo, and Emanuele Tirrito.
+The authors acknowledge valuable discussions with Alessio Lerose, Luca Tagliacozzo, Emanuele Tirrito, Nicol\`o Defenu and Andrea Trombettoni.
 M. A. and M. C. acknowledge support from the PNRR MUR project PE0000023-NQSTI.
 The numerical simulations for this project were performed on the Ulysses v2 cluster at SISSA and on the Leonardo cluster at CINECA, through the SISSA–CINECA agreement for access to high-performance computing resources.